Was Jesus crucified on Wednesday or Friday?

 John 19:31 “The Jews therefore, because it was the preparation, that the bodies should not remain upon the cross on the sabbath day, (for that sabbath day was an high day,) besought Pilate that their legs might be broken, and that they might be taken away.”

-The Gospel of John informs us the preparation day was in fact before a “high day”, that is a double Sabbath.
+And so the Gospel of John informs us this double preparation day was in fact before a “high day”, that is a double Sabbath.
 This is what “The People’s New Testament (1891) by B. W. Johnson” quotes:

 “John 19:31 - That sabbath was a high day.
 A double Sabbath, both the weekly Sabbath and a passover Sabbath.
 It was usual Roman custom to leave crucified bodies on the cross, but out of deference to their wishes Pilate consents that the legs of the victims should be broken in order to hasten death, so that the bodies might be taken down and buried.
 The legs were crushed with a hammer like a sledge and the shock would bring speedy death.”